ulfschneider/ulfschneider.github.io/_posts/thoughts/2016-04-23-pocket-git-guide.md

 Ignoring files
 ---
-If some files in your project should be ignored by Git, for example because
+If Git should ignore some files in your project, for example, because

-- the files are automatically created by a process belonging to your project,
+- a process belonging to your project automatically creates the files,
 - the files contain credentials or
-- the files are anyway downloaded by package managers,
+- package managers anyway download the files,

 you can specify patterns inside of the `.gitignore` file to exclude these from Git version control.
 Each pattern is one line in the `.gitignore` file.
 The `.gitignore` usually is in the root of your Git project.